 Areas of Special Interest

 - EFT helps couples see this negative cycle in a different light.
-“Pursue’ which looks like ‘attack and blame’ is protest about loss of connection, and wants response and closeness.
-And ‘withdraw’ which looks like ‘rejection, not caring and pulling away’ is usually an effort to protect self and/or partner from making things worse, and somehow protect the relationship.
+“Pursue” looks like ‘attack and blame’ but is really a cry, even a desperate cry, for connection, love and being valued.
+And “withdraw” which looks like ‘not hearing/ not caring ’ is usually an effort to protect self and/or partner from making things worse, often with a sense of despair and not knowing what else to do.

-- EFT work initially helps couples de-escalate their conflict and find more safety.
+- EFT initially helps couples de-escalate their conflict and find more safety.

 - From there they learn to reconnect, ask for what they need, and consolidate new cycles of mutual acceptance, trust, safety, comfort and emotional connection.